jetbridge/cdk-nextjs/API.md

 - *Type:* aws-cdk-lib.CfnTag[]
 - *Default:* no tags

-Tags to be applied to the table or replica table.
+Tags to be applied to the primary table (default replica table).

 ---